J2ee New Again

 A magical J2EE time

 In these early days still of Java on the server, Weblogic from BEA was a million dollar “container” like Tomcat, but you started it first, and then copied your application into it.
 They only got one thing wrong, and only partially; we didn’t need to start every service in the J2EE, every time we started the container.
 Also, you had to connect a remote debugger to the container, instead of just pressing “Run” in IntelliJ, to start up the app.
 This is annoying when it is your everyday life, little things.
-But wow, they were minor; and things have since then, deteroirated into Microservices.
+But wow, they were minor; and things have since then, deteriorated into Microservices.

 But wow, did J2EE do the hard things beautifully.
 The entire world runs on Servlets.
 Servlets and web-apps were the main “deployment unit”, to build a J2EE app, which everyone used, for everything.